Guinea and UAE sign bauxite supply deal

-The Guinean company CBG - a joint venture between the Guinean state and a consortium of companies including Halco Mining Inc, Alcoa, Rio Tinto, and Dadco - has an annual production of 13.5 million metric tons.
+The Guinean company CBG - a joint venture between the Guinean state and a consortium of companies including Halco Mining Inc, Alcoa, Rio Tinto, and Dadco - has an annual production of 13.5 million tonnes.

-A CBG official in Conakry told Reuters it would take the company at least three or four years to raise production to 20 million metric tons per year.
+A CBG official in Conakry told Reuters it would take the company at least three or four years to raise production to 20 million tonnes per year.

 "We can't do it right away," he said, asking not to be named.
 "We will definitely need to proceed with an expansion project first."

 Guinea is the world's largest exporter of bauxite.
-The UAE's Dubai Aluminum Co (Dubal) produces around 1 million metric tons a year of aluminum, according to Gulf business website zawya.com.
+The UAE's Dubai Aluminium Co (Dubal) produces around 1 million tonnes a year of aluminium, according to Gulf business website zawya.com.